-Previously, Professor Harayda was the Director of Information Technology at the Massachusetts School of Law.
-He is now currently teaching Case Prep and Factual Investigation.
+Previously, Professor Harayda was the Director of Technology at the Massachusetts School of Law.
+In addition to his role as Information Services director, he is now currently teaching Case Prep and Factual Investigation.
 He also coaches the Massachusetts School of Law Black Law Student Association (BLSA) and the American Association for Justice (AAJ) Trial Advocacy Teams.

 Information Resource Center

 Reserve Desk Manager